Life After Reject

-If you’ve reached a DMARC compliance policy, here are several reasons to continue using our DMARC Management Platform:
+If you’ve reached a DMARC enforcement policy, here are several reasons to continue using our DMARC Management Platform:

-- Process of approving SPF changes – Make sure no SPF changes are made without the approval of the DMARC project owner at your organization.
+- Gain visibility and control of SPF changes – Make sure no SPF changes are made without the approval of the DMARC project owner at your organization.
 Enable the dmarcian platform to notify you via alerts when any unexpected changes have taken place.